Azure/multimodal-ai-llm-processing-accelerator/README.md

 1. Always activate your virtual python environment before deploying or running the solution locally.
 This will prevent errors when running python scripts.
 1. Make sure you have configured the networking in a way that enables you to connect to all of the required Azure resources for both deployment and local development (e.g. making sure you have public access enabled and/or your IP address whitelisted).
 This will prevent firewall errors when you try to deploy the solution or conenct to cloud resources from your local development machine.
 1. Make sure you have correctly set the environment variables for both the function app (`function_app/local.settings.json`) and web app (`demo_app/.env`).
 Use the sample files in each directory as a starting point and follow the instructions in the local development sections to replace all placeholder values with their correct values.
-1. If using the Azurite storage emulator, make sure that it is already running when you start the function and web app servers locally.
+1. If using Azure Storage bindings, trigger or outputs in any pipelines, make sure that the Azurite Storage emulator is already running when you start the function and web app servers locally.

 **What is the difference between Azure Content Understanding and the custom pipeline approach?**